StevenOtto/sample_app/README.md

 # Twitter Clone

-This is a very basic Twitter clone.
+This is a very basic Twitter clone written in Ruby on Rails.

 Features include:
 * Account creation